wordpress-mobile/test-cases/test-cases/gutenberg/spacer.md

 -   Check if `Spacer` block is rendered with set height
 -   Check if slider value in options is in the middle of available range
 -   The max value should be double as set on web
--   The min value should equals `20px`
+-   The min value should equal to `20px`

 Expected look:
 ![SpacerExceedHeight](../resources/spacer-exceed-height.png)